mindkin/hourfleet/docs/configure-businessmodel.md

 		    },
 		    "Users":{
 		    	"Verifications" : {
+					"Discretionary": {
-				"IsDiscretionaryAutoVerified": true // A user's discretionary verification is auto-verified when their account is created },
+                        "IsAutoVerified": true, // A users's discretionary verification is auto-verified when their account is created
+                    	"Instructions": {
+                        	"Title": "Upload Documentation",
+                        	"Content":["Upload your driving record in the Files area of your profile", "Once uploaded our support team will verify your documention."]
+                    	}
+					}
+				},
 		    },
 		},
 	        "Insurance": {